 Using the data mined from a study of over two million high-achievers, this book by Marcus Buckingham sets out 34 themes geared towards maximizing your business success.
 Through the completion of an online test, readers will discover which of these themes relate to their strengths, allowing them to cultivate the best working environment for them.

-Recommended by: Sheryl Kara Sandberg (Author and COO of Facebook; founder of Leanin.org.)
+Sheryl Sandberg (Author and COO of Facebook; founder of Leanin.org)

 In this book, Robin Campbell translates the philosophical musings of Lucius Annaeus Seneca, the advisor to emperor Nero.
 Seneca was credited with humanizing Stoicism and transforming it from an otherwise foreboding belief system into a useful philosophy for life.